torresmagalhaes/GitHubRepoAdmin/README.md

 By default, ASP.NET Core projects may attempt to use HTTPS (https://localhost:7019).
 It is possible to generate development SSL certificates and configure HTTPS properly, but it can be a bit more complex (especially when sharing the project or setting up in multiple environments).

-Since this is a demonstration project, we prefer to keep it simple and use only HTTP.
+Since this is a demonstration project, i prefer to keep it simple and use only HTTP.
 After starting the application, please replace the URL https://localhost:7019 with http://localhost:5019 manually in your browser.

 ## Requirements